 - Brayman Construction v.
 O'Neill Properties Group – successfully defended and resolved state court claims by service and product supplier as part of a complex, multi-party restructuring of a brownfield redevelopment project.

-- Represented the Pennsylvania Department of Treasury in defeating a putative class action brought by property owners, who were seeking as much as $54 million from the Philadelphia Sheriff's Office in excess proceeds from property auctions.
+- In re Sheriff's Excess Proceeds Litigation – Won denial of motion seeking class certification on behalf of Pennsylvania Department of Treasury, where former property owners were seeking as much as $54 million from the Philadelphia Sheriff's Office in excess proceeds from property auctions.

-- Obtained a $35 million award and attorneys' fees in favor of client following a four-week arbitration between joint-venture partners for the joint-venture partner's failure to pay a note and dividends due under the parties' agreement, together with a finding of no liability on a $59 million counterclaim against the client.
+- SOC-SMG, LLC v.
+Day & Zimmermann – Obtained a $35 million award and an additional award of attorneys' fees in favor of client following a four-week arbitration between joint-venture partners for the joint-venture partner's failure to pay a note and dividends due under the parties' agreement, together with a finding of no liability on a $59 million counterclaim against the client.
 Obtained confirmation of arbitration award from the U.S. District Court for the Eastern District of Pennsylvania.

 Pro Bono/Community Involvement

 Areas of Practice